binafy/laravel-user-monitoring/README.md

 php artisan vendor:publish --tag="laravel-user-monitoring-config"
 ```

-If you want to publish a migration files you can use this command:
+If you want to publish migration files you can use this command:

 ```shell
 php artisan vendor:publish --tag="laravel-user-monitoring-migrations"
 ```

-For convience, you can use this command to publish config and migration files:
+For convenience, you can use this command to publish config and migration files:

 ```shell
 php artisan vendor:publish --provider="Binafy\LaravelUserMonitoring\Providers\LaravelUserMonitoringServiceProvider"
 ```

-After publishing, run `php artisan migrate` command.
+After publishing, run the `php artisan migrate` command.

 <a name="user-configuration"></a>
 ## User Configuration

-You can config your user with `user-monitoring.php` configuration file:
+You can config your user with the `user-monitoring.php` configuration file:

 ```php
 'user' => [